aamache/d8-assessment/README.md

 So the safer way is to *always run `composer update` and `composer require` from the Docker container*.

+BTW, this is true for most of other dependency managers: `npm`, `yarn`, etc.

 ### Running `composer require` prior to `composer install` can lead to dependencies update

 If you just cloned a repository and want to add a new package to the project, *run `composer install` before `composer require`*.
 Otherwise Composer can update other project dependencies without your request.